 Our advocacy efforts go far beyond offering words of support and encouragement.
 We take this fight to Capitol Hill to bring attention to issues that matter most to the men and women who proudly served our country.

-We connect with thousands of veterans and active military servicemen and women annually through our call center and online help desk.
+We connect with thousands of veterans and active military servicemen and women annually through our call center and online help desk, Ask VetsFirst.
 Our staff takes the time to address each inquiry, offering guidance with questions on military separation, claims appeals, and state benefits.
 We also offer assistance and representation in claims for benefits and services before the U.S. Department of Veterans Affairs.

 In addition to providing individual support and counseling services, VetsFirst offers timely and news and information across the spectrum of issues presently impacting the veterans community, including state benefits, separating from the military, as well as exclusive feature stories on military health care and VA funding and compensation.

 As a program of United Spinal Association, VetsFirst has a long and illustrious history assisting and representing veterans and their eligible family members.
 Unlike other organizations, United Spinal—a VA recognized veterans service organization—strives to ensure the organization remains an instrument for veterans rather than an institution.